Law Of Conservation Of Energy States

 • Q: What is the difference between energy conservation and energy efficiency?

 A: Energy conservation refers to reducing the amount of energy used, while energy efficiency refers to using less energy to achieve the same output.
-For example, turning off lights when you leave a room is energy conservation, while using LED bulbs instead of incandescent bulbs is energy efficiency.
+To give you an idea, turning off lights when you leave a room is energy conservation, while using LED bulbs instead of incandescent bulbs is energy efficiency.

 • Q: Can energy be created in nuclear reactions?